rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/faqs.md

 {Integrations: Object, _integrations: Object, _readied: true, _timeout: 300, _user: n_}
 ```

 If it gives you an `undefined` error, verify if the installation is done correctly.
-Our [**Quick Start Guide**](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/quick-start-guide) may be able to help you get up and running.
+Our [**quick start guide**](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/quick-start-guide) may be able to help you get up and running.

 ## Should I disable ad-blockers on my browser?